 Over the past 20 years we’ve made a lot of progress on treating the inflammation.
 We can prevent new scars from forming, which is good.
 The challenges moving forward will be to prevent nerves from getting hurt.

 Right now there are many researchers and companies working on myelin repair, and there are many potential candidates.
 Within the last few months we’ve heard the final results from a proof-of-concept trial on a promising drug for myelin repair, an antibody targeting LINGO-1.
-[LINGO-1 is a protein found in nerve cells and cells that make myelin.]

 What stands in the way of developing medicines that protect nerve cells?